Displaying articles by tag: solicitors in truro

 Protecting your Grandchildren’s Inheritance with a Grandparent Will

 The term ‘Grandparent Will’ is becoming more widely used these days but how do you go about protecting your grandchildren’s inheritance with a grandparent Will exactly?
 What is it and what are the advantages of it?
-Lucy Duffin, from Penderlaw Solicitors explains… A Grandparent Will is what we would term a Flexible Will.
+Lucy Wilton, from Penderlaw Solicitors explains… A Grandparent Will is what we would term a Flexible Will.
 Many couples…

 What will happen to your ‘digital life’ when you die?